Artelia/NIMPHS/docs/source/developers_manual/introduction.rst

 | Consequently, every folder in the ``tbb`` directory must contain an empty ``__init__.py`` file.

-| For each class, you need to defined two attributes:
+| For each class, you need to define two attributes:

 * The ``register_cls`` attribute (bool), indicates if this class has to be registerd
 * The ``is_custom_base_cls`` attribute (bool), indicates if this class is a custom base class of other classes